kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 #### Automatically installed providers

 The `clusterctl init` command automatically adds the `cluster-api` core provider, the `kubeadm` bootstrap provider, and the `kubeadm` control-plane provider to the list of providers to install.
-This allows users to use a concise command syntax for initializing a management cluster. e.g. use the command:
+This allows users to use a concise command syntax for initializing a management cluster.
+For example, to get a fully operational management cluster with the `aws` infrastructure provider, the `cluster-api` core provider, the `kubeadm` bootstrap, and the `kubeadm` control-plane provider, use the command:

 `clusterctl init --infrastructure aws`

-To get a fully operative management cluster with the `aws` infrastructure provider, the `cluster-api` core provider, the `kubeadm` bootstrap and the `kubeadm` control-plane provider

 <aside class="note warning">